edwinm/memoize-cache-decorator/README.md

 Function to convert function arguments to a unique key.

-Without a `resolver` function, the arguments are converted to a key with `json-stringify-safe`, a save version of JSON stringify.
+Without a `resolver` function, the arguments are converted to a key with a save version of JSON stringify.
 This works fine when the arguments are primitives like strings, numbers and booleans.
 This is undesirable when passing in objects with irrelevant data, like DOM elements.